wp-plugins/responsive-column-widgets/readme.txt

 = 1.0.7 - 03/18/2013 =
 * Added: the ability to disable the auto-insert option for both footer and posts/pages by post IDs and the checkbox for the front page.
-* Added: the ability to auto-insert into post and pages above/below the contents.
+* Added: the ability to auto-insert the widget box into post and pages above/below the contents.
 * Fixed: a minor bug that merging with the default option values did not performed correctly when the subject option key had a null value.

 = 1.0.6.1 - 03/13/2013 =